gsoft-inc/wl-squide/docs/guides/override-a-react-context.md

 ---
-order: 30
+order: 20
-label: Overriding a React context
+label: Override a React context
 ---

-# Overriding a React context
+# Override a React context

 In a federated application using [Module Federation](https://webpack.js.org/concepts/module-federation/), it's typical to configure various global [React contexts](https://legacy.reactjs.org/docs/context.html) at the root of the host application.
 These contexts are usually consumed down the line by the layouts and pages of the remote modules.